-As at 30 September 2011 the Company had a secured one year multicurrency revolving committed credit facility of £20 million with Scotiabank Europe PLC and, as at that date, a total of £13.6 million was drawn down under this facility.
-This facility expired on 5 October 2011 and was rolled for a further two years with an increased limit of £25 million.
-As at 14 December 2011 a total of £14.1 million was drawn down from this facility.
+As at 30 September 2012 the Company is in the second year of its £25 million secured fixed term committed revolving credit facility with Scotiabank Europe PLC (due to expire in October 2013) and, as at that date, a total of £15.3 million was drawn down from this facility.
+As at 30 September 2011 a total of £13.6 million was drawn down from this facility.